 (In 1899, due to the war conditions, benefits, etc., and treatment of the veterans needing medical care (non-existant), the Veterans of Foreign Wars was founded.
 In 1985, La Mesa’s Veterans of Foreign Wars O. K. Ingram Ship Post #1774 moved from San Diego to La Mesa and became its sole VFW Post.
 See www.vfwlamesa.org.)

 After World War I, the focus on Memorial Day also grew.
-The American Legion was chartered by Congress in 1919 as a patriotic and mutual aid organization focusing on service to veterans (and has since evolved into one of the most influential Veterans nonprofit 501(c)(19) groups in the United States).
+The American Legion was chartered by Congress in 1919 as a patriotic and mutual aid organization focusing on service to veterans, and has since evolved into one of the most influential and largest Veterans nonprofit organizations in the United States.
+(Originally designated a 501(c)(3) non-profit, Congress mandated that all Veterans Organizations be changed to non-profit 501(c)(19), a designation that continues to allow us to provide a tax-donation letter for income tax purposes.)
 In December 1919, San Diego Post 1 was organized and later became San Diego Post 6.
 Former service members from La Mesa and the surrounding area joined the San Diego Post because it was the only American Legion Post in the county.
 In 1921, El Cajon formed its own [Sequon] Post 303 (now El Cajon Post 303) and most of the Legion members from the La Mesa area transferred their membership to El Cajon.

 The influx of ex-service personnel to this part of the county soon made it apparent that to best serve the needs of the veterans in this area, that a new Legion Post in La Mesa should be formed.
 So, in March 1923, LA MESA POST NO. 282 was organized and was chartered on 28 June 1923.
-It was led by its first elected Commander, Dr. Joseph A. Parks (who had relocated to La Mesa in 1905 and who had served as an Army doctor during the then called Great War (World War I) and who was later elected the first Commander of the San Diego County Council of the American Legion).
-His leadership was instrumental in the growth of the Post and to the American Legion’s continued presence in La Mesa and later in San Diego county.
+It was led by its first elected Commander, Dr. Joseph A. Parks who had relocated to La Mesa in 1905 and who had served as an Army doctor during the then called Great War (World War I).
+Dr. Parks was later elected the first Commander of the San Diego County Council of the American Legion.
+His leadership was instrumental in the growth of this Post and to the American Legion’s continued presence in La Mesa and later in San Diego county.

 The El Cajon and La Mesa Posts held joint Memorial Day services in 1924 for which the highlight was the screening of the WWI motion picture Flashes of Action at the new La Mesa Theater (now the Gypsy Treasures store).
 At that time, La Mesa’s Legion co-sponsored the show with the San Diego Veterans of Foreign Wars Post.